The Gories

 The Gories are an American garage punk trio that formed in Detroit, Michigan, United States, in 1986.
 They were among the first 1980s garage rock bands to incorporate overt blues influences.
-The band features Mick Collins (of The Dirtbombs), Dan Kroha (later of the now defunct The Demolition Doll Rods) on guitar and vocals, and Peggy O'Neill on drums.
+The band features Mick Collins (later of The Dirtbombs), Dan Kroha (later of the now defunct The Demolition Doll Rods) on guitar and vocals, and Peggy O'Neill on drums.

 The band originally broke up in 1992 after a European tour, reforming in July 2009 for a reunion tour across Europe, along with co-headliners The Oblivians.
 The band reconvened for a second reunion tour in 2010, this time across North America.

 History

 The Gories were formed in 1986 by metro-Detroit natives Mick Collins, Dan Kroha, and Peggy O'Neill.
 The Gories took their name from a band that appeared on the 1960s television show Gidget.
 The band members, who at that time dressed in mod clothing, were friends for over a year before they decided to start the band.
 At the time they formed the Gories, only Collins had had any musical experience, and they had to teach themselves how to play.
 The Gories released their first album, Houserockin', in 1989.
 The release had been pre-dated by two songs on a Wanghead compilation LP, It Came From The Garage Vol. II.
 The band recorded the follow-up LP, I Know You Fine, but How You Doin', in 1990, produced by Alex Chilton.
 They soon signed to the German label Crypt Records and released Outta Here.
 After three albums, the band suffered a break-up in 1992.